 Generally, any medical services which Medicare covers and are listed under the Medicare Benefits Schedule (MBS) can also be covered to some extent by private hospital insurance.
 Services which are not listed on the MBS, such as elective cosmetic surgery or laser eye surgery, are only covered by private hospital insurance to a limited extent or may not be covered at all, depending on the policy.

 Every health insurer offers policies with different levels of cover.
 Generally, the more expensive policies cover a wider range of services, while the lower cost policies will limit what services will be covered in a private hospital.

-Four new tiers of hospital cover began rolling out from 1 April 2019 and will become mandatory from 1 April 2020.
-All hospital insurance policies will be classified as Gold, Silver, Bronze or Basic.
+Four new tiers of hospital cover began rolling out from 1 April 2019 and became mandatory from 1 April 2020.
+All hospital insurance policies are classified as Gold, Silver, Bronze or Basic.
 For more information about the new tiers, see Product tiers & Clinical categories.

 As with any other insurance policy, you can manage your cover by choosing comprehensive cover with higher premiums, or pay lower premiums for reduced cover.
 You can also reduce your premiums by opting to pay some of the costs through an excess or co-payment.

 For more information about hospital cover, see Private Health Insurance Basics.